mattias-p/linky/README.md

 - use a third party paste service (e.g. [Hastebin](https://hastebin.com/))
 - if the file is not large, inline it into the issue inside code blocks:

-  ´´´md
+  ´´´Markdown

-  your test markdown here
+  your test markdown here ...

-  ...

   ´´´